DevAesthetic/WIn-Optimizer/README.md

 - Run as Administrator for best results

 ## File Structure
-- `Optimizer-UI.ps1` — Main interactive menu
+- `win-tool.ps1` — Main interactive menu
 - `workflow/` — Contains all optimization scripts, organized by device and mode
-- `run-optimizer.bat` — Batch file to launch the optimizer easily
+- `run.bat` — Batch file to launch the optimizer easily

 ## Disclaimer
 Use at your own risk.
 Some tweaks may affect system behavior.
 Always back up important data before applying system-wide changes.